-We both were keen on how Tokyo was before it all got covered in glass facades and technology.
-So we opted for “Nihonbashi: Cultural walk through the history of the heart of Tokyo”, which was the best decision we ever made!
+If you are keen to know how Tokyo was before it all got covered in glass facades and technology, “Nihonbashi: Cultural walk through the history of the heart of Tokyo”, is your best Tokyo walking tour from Guru Walk.

 Because Nihonbashi has seen it all – From the days of merchants and traders in traditional clothing hakama and Haori conducting business in the Edo period to its current status as a shopping and cultural destination.
 The first departmental store in Japan, “Mitsukoshi”, also emerged in 1904 here.